 Another two hour drive north will bring you to Saratoga.
 This quaint town lies on the outskirts of Albany, giving you the ability to stop by the capital if you have extra time.
 If your visit is in late summer, you may be able to catch a horse race, or enjoy a day out on Saratoga lake with a boat rental.
 Are you visiting during the colder Fall months?
 Check out the Saratoga Winery before grabbing a nice dinner at Saratoga Prime, 15 Church, or Boca Bistro.

 If you have an extra day, head up to Lake George (about a 30 minute drive) for a hike up Prospect Mountain, or scale the Adirondack treetops at the Adirondack Adventure Center.

 Stop three: Syracuse Area & Skaneateles

 Fall in the Central New York region is a dream.
-With orange leaves, apple donuts, and hard cider, it’s an autumn wonderland and the Syracuse area is my favorite place to be during this time of year.
+With orange leaves, apple donuts, and hard cider, Syracuse and the surrounding towns are an autumn wonderland.
 Enjoy brunch at The Sherwood Inn before heading to Beak and Skiff for wine & cider tastings and apple picking.
 You can also make a stop by the 1911 distillery down the street to try some of their apple liquors.